 Neil was the Lead for Financial Intelligence at GCHQ, prior to joining the Police Digital Security Centre.

 Huseyin is a research-oriented and enterprise-focused academic and manager with both academic and industry experiences in data science, artificial intelligence, machine learning, and emerging & disruptive technologies/systems.
 He has published over 100 peer-reviewed articles and has been involved with a portfolio of collaborative research, enterprise and teaching/learning projects of over £20M as PI, Co-I and international researcher in collaboration with universities and companies in the UK and abroad.
 He was one of the founding members of the Institute of Coding and lead its activities at Northumbria University until September 2019.
-He previously worked as a Reader/Assoc Professor and Director of Enterprise & Engagement for the Department of Computer and Information Sciences at Northumbria University and Faculty Head of Research Operations for the Faculty of Technology at De Montfort University.
+He previously worked as Associate Dean (Research and Enterprise) for the school of Digital, Technologies and Arts in Staffordshire University, a Reader/Assoc Professor and Director of Enterprise & Engagement for the Department of Computer and Information Sciences at Northumbria University and Faculty Head of Research Operations for the Faculty of Technology at De Montfort University.

 Working in various parts of technology for most of his career Terry has seen the world transform from analogue to Digital several times now.
 Mostly he gives it a gentle helping hand but sometimes it needs more of a firm shove in the right direction.